 ♥ ♥ ♥ ♥ ♥

-Complete sets of four editions are available for $20 in Canada; US $22 (US Funds); Overseas $35CAD equivalent.
-Contact the editor for a shipping estimate.
-Cheques in your currency, PayPal (add $2 for fees deducted from CLG) or Bank eTransfer are accepted.
+Complete sets of four editions are available for $20 in Canada; US $22 (US Funds); Overseas $35CAD equivalent, includes shipping for one set of four editions.
+Cheques in your currency, PayPal (add $2 for fees deducted from CLG) or Bank eTransfer is accepted.
+Inquire about a shipping estimate for larger orders.

-Posted below are front cover images from Volume 33.
+Posted are front cover images from Volume 33.

 Posted below are front cover images from Volume 32.
 Let’s give these editions a new home!